zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Cindy says, “It’s true that the turnaround is often 8-10 weeks.”
 The “turnaround” is the amount of time needed to send something, have t he company look at it, take care of it, and then send, in this case, the rebate check back.
 So it’s the time that you send something in and then you get it ba ck.
 We can use this word in talking about anything that you, for example, submit an application for and then have to wait before you get back whatever you are waiting  for.
 If you are going to get a driver’s license in the United States, there ma y be a certain turnaround time.
 That is, it may take a few days or even a few we eks for the state government to send you your physical license.
 Cindy says that the offers (the

- rebate offers) are “worth the wait,” meaning they ar e good enough that one is willing to wait a long period of time to receive it.
+ rebate offers) are “worth the wait,” meaning they are good enough that one is willing to wait a long period of time to receive it.

 Torsten says, “Do what you like, but I’m too busy to mess aro und with coupons and rebates.”
 To “mess around,” here, means to spend t ime doing something that is not productive, that is not a good use of your t ime.
 We also use this expression, to mess around, in talking about children wh o are misbehaving, who are playing and perhaps causing problems.
 It can also be used in a sexual way; to mess around may be to engage in some sort of sexual act ivity.
 I’m married, so I wouldn’t know!